svanderburg/php-sbdata/README.md

 * `EmailField` Displays a field as e-mail hyperlink and text input field.
 * `HiddenField`.
 Displays a field as hidden field.
 * `KeyLinkField`.
 Displays a link to a page responsible for displaying an object.
+* `MetaDataField`.
+Includes meta data (typically foreign keys) in a form that can be used as meta data for the key link fields.
 * `NumericIntTextField`.
 Displays a field as text and text input field which only accepts numeric integer values.
 It is also possible to use a read-only variant of this field: `ReadOnlyNumericIntTextField` that is particularly